 Last month, I wrote about The Kitchn's inspiring series on Crappy Dinner Parties and how it made me start to think I could actually maybe possibly one day have a dinner party.
 I previously wrote that it's fear of being Betty Draper that prevents us from hosting dinner parties.
 And that's partially true.
 But if I'm being really honest, it's because my husband works a schedule that makes Don Draper look like a homebody.
 Years of medical school, residency, and fellowship have meant that my husband has missed so many celebrations: birthday parties, graduations, weddings, and more.
 When my son D was born, my husband had 4 days of paternity leave (which I realize is generous by most residency standards), after which it was back to working nights at the hospital.
 But the worst moment by far was the Thanksgiving I flew back from my dissertation defense, which my husband had not been able to attend because of his residency schedule, only to learn upon landing that he was held up at the hospital.
 I celebrated my crowning academic achievement with a marathon of Friends Thanksgiving episodes and a can of cranberry sauce.

 None of these moments are my husband's fault.
 That's just the job.
-But recently The main reason I never throw dinner parties isn't the crumbs on the floor, or the toys covering every surface, or the risk of burning a dish and ruining the meal.
+The main reason I never throw dinner parties isn't the crumbs on the floor, or the toys covering every surface, or the risk of burning a dish and ruining the meal.
 It's that, because of my husband's schedule, there was always a good chance I'd be hosting alone.
 It's no fun to invite couples over for dinner only to find that you're the odd Duck out at your own party.

 Enter the Kitchen's Crappy Dinner Series.
 Kelley Powell offers 4 rules for hosting a Crappy Dinner Party: no cleaning, no grocery shopping, no wardrobe changing, and no hostess gifting.
 But it was her fifth optional rule that really inspired me: